10 Intrinsic Rewards That Your Employees Look Forward To

 When people believe they have accomplished something big, they are prone to feeling proud.
 Employees gain huge intrinsic benefits from this sense of pride in the workplace.
 Furthermore, having people admire your effort can bring the same feeling and many additional emotional benefits.

-9. Giving the choice of flexibility
+9. Getting the choice of flexibility

 People nowadays seek complete control over their work-life levels.
 The emphasis is on flexibility or freedom, whether at home or the workplace, during office hours, or outside.
 Organizations must therefore provide their employees with the environment they need to combine their priorities, health, and interests with their work to feel energized and in charge of their lives.